 The areca palm brown tips may be due to a lack of humidity. hence make sure that the plant is kept under a proper humid environment.
 Occasional spraying or misting the plant helps in maintaining the humidity thus reducing the brown tips issues.

 2. Leaf Spots and blight

 Areca palms are generally prone to leaf spots and blight, particularly during seedling and juvenile stages.
 These spots are oily, brown, and can be circular to elongate which is caused by fungus.

-They can either be yellowish gray, reddish-brown, or brown to black in appearance.
-These diseases can be caused by several plant pathogenic fungi which do not be identified by visual symptoms (7).
+They can either be yellowish-gray, reddish-brown, or brown to black in appearance.
+These diseases can be caused by several plant-pathogenic fungi that cannot be identified by visual symptoms (7).

 Moreover, mineral nutrition may influence the susceptibility of this plant to leaf spots.
 Improper mineral nutrition easily produces disease symptoms due to stress (8).

 Ganoderma butt rot is a fungal disease caused by the Ganoderma zonatum wood-decaying fungi.
 This fungus is spongy, initially white, and later develops a reddish-brown color on the top.